gtownsie/Oracle-Cloud---A10-VThunder-Deployment/README.md

 1. SSH into the public IP address of the vThunderADC-1 instances using the SSH keys created earlier in this document
 1. Type `enable` and `config t` to go into configuration mode.
 1. Add the DNS server by typing `ip dns primary 8.8.8.8`
-1. Add the hostname by typing `vThunderADC-1`
+1. Add the hostname by typing `hostname vThunderADC-1`
 1. Validate the configuration by issuing a `sh run` command, it should mirror the following (some lines redacted):
     ```
     vThunderADC-1(config)(NOLICENSE)#sh run